d0ma1nn/d0ma1nn/README.md

-- 👋 Hi, I’m @d0ma1nn
+- 👋 Hi, I’m @d0ma1n
 - 👀 I’m interested in Front-end.
-- 🌱 I’m currently learning front-end.
+- 🌱 I’m currently learning Front-end.
 - 💞️ I’m looking to learn more and more.
 <!--- 📫 How to reach me here, only way to type comment somewhere on project.--->